 - Choose your pod members carefully.
 Think of people who take similar COVID precautions as you do.
-You don’t want to learn that after you’ve been doing home pedicures and staying in the house, that another pod members has been hanging out with other friends or going to the hair dresser.
+You don’t want to learn that after you’ve been doing home pedicures and staying in the house, that another pod member has been hanging out with other friends or going to the hairdresser.
 Or maybe you don’t feel comfortable with joining a pod with someone that has to go into an office daily for work.
-For us, this was simple since we all work at home and have decided to forgo our pre-COVID luxuries, of pedicures and dining out.
+For us, this was simple since we all work at home and have decided to forgo our pre-COVID luxuries of pedicures and dining out.

 - Be open and honest about all interactions outside of the pod.
 There will be times when you can’t avoid interactions or decide to see someone outside of the pod.
 Everyone in the pod deserves to know all the risks.

 - Hang out together and have fun…inside, hugs for all, and NO mask.
-In our Quad Pod, we’ve had a back yard campout, fish fry, beach vacay and HOMEcoming celebration, so far and we can’t wait to celebrate the holidays with each other.
-This holiday may not be the same as how we would normally celebrate, but we are grateful for the love that exist in the Quad Pod.
+In our Quad Pod, we’ve had a backyard campout, fish fry, beach vacay, and HOMEcoming celebration so far, and we can’t wait to celebrate the holidays with each other.
+This holiday may not be the same as how we would normally celebrate, but we are grateful for the love that exists in the Quad Pod.

-In 2020, we are making the best with what we have and for us it doesn’t get any better than our Quad Pod.
-Consider finding your own pod and create your own community this holiday season.
+In 2020, we are making the best of what we have, and for us, it doesn’t get any better than our Quad Pod.
+Consider finding your own pod and creating your own community this holiday season.